cloudnative-pg/cloudnative-pg/docs/src/storage.md

     size: 1Gi
 ```

-Using the previous configuration, the generated PVCs will be satisfied by the default storage
+Using the previous configuration, the generated PVCs are satisfied by the
-class.
-If the target Kubernetes cluster has no default storage class, or even if you need your PVCs
+default storage class.
+If the target Kubernetes cluster has no default storage
-to be satisfied by a known storage class, you can set it into the custom resource:
+class, or even if you need your PVCs to be satisfied by a known storage class,
+you can set it into the custom resource:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1